Samsung/tizen-docs/docs/iot/getting-started/tizen-image-download-flash.md

 Java HotSpot(TM) 64-Bit Server VM (build 25.112-b15, mixed mode)
 ```

 If JRE is installed, the output is similar for both Ubuntu and Windows.
-If `Java&trade; SE Runtime Environment` does not appear in the output or if an error occurs, then this implies, JRE is not installed on your computer.
+If `Java(TM) SE Runtime Environment` does not appear in the output or if an error occurs, then this implies, JRE is not installed on your computer.

 #### Ubuntu Tools